Raise the Titanic (film): Filming

 The final scene involved Alec Guinness at St Ives, Cornwall over two days.
 The day before the shoot St Ives had its worst storm in one hundred years, destroying the church where the scene was to be shot so it had to be relocated.
-Second unit filming was in San Diego, California.
+Second unit filming took place in San Diego, California, and involved the official cooperation of the U.S. Navy.
+The amphibious transport dock USS Denver (LPD-9), the tank landing ship USS Schenectady (LST-1185), and destroyer USS Carpenter (DD-825) participated in the filming off the shores of San Diego and were referenced by name in the film.
 In March 1980, Marble Arch auctioned off props for the film among others.

 Music

 John Barry created the film's musical score, which became the most acclaimed aspect of the production and is considered by many to be one of the very best of Barry's career – closely following the style of his soundtrack for the James Bond film Moonraker the preceding year, with militaristic passages reflecting the Cold War aspects of the plot to the dark, cold, brooding compositions reflected in the underwater scenes.

 Though the original recordings of the music have been lost, Silva Screen Records, along with Nic Raine, one of Barry's orchestrators, commissioned a re-recording in 1999 of the complete score with the City of Prague Philharmonic Orchestra.

 In August 2014 Network On Air were to release Raise The Titanic on Blu-ray in the UK, with the only known available original Barry score.
 There are tapes from M&E which contain the score plus sound effects.
 There is no known source for the original, complete score.